daveraees/WeatherGirl-frontend/README.md

 running the web server locally from the source code in the root directory of the local git repository:

         $ python3 ./app/app.py

+This will start the web server.
+The app will try to download the configuration file.
+If the config download fail, it will create new config, using the city locaiton database in file app/data/weather_14.json.gz

 The files docker-compose.yml and Dockerfile contain instructions needed to build a docker image.